-Q58).
-What the role and responsibilities of a business analyst during project implementation?
+58).
+What are the role and responsibilities of a business analyst during project implementation?

 A business analyst is extremely important for the implementation of a project.
-Here are a few role and responsibilities to be followed by every business analyst.
+Here are a few roles and responsibilities to be followed by every business analyst.

 An agile should be able to perform the following activities: